-My E&H and Academic Records
+MyHub and Academic Records

-The Registrar's Office provides student access to information about their academic record through an online student system called Student Planning, which is part of the My E&H portal.
+The Registrar's Office provides student access to information about their academic record through the MyHub portal.
 Student Planning provides accurate, up-to-the-minute answers to commonly-asked questions through a standard web browser.
-Student Planning provides real-time information about the course master, class schedule, and an unofficial transcript view that can be used for advising.
-Students can access their grades and register for classes through My E&H. My E&H can be accessed via http://ehwalive.iceschools.org.
+MyHub provides real-time information about the course master, class schedule, and an unofficial transcript view that can be used for advising.
+Students can access their grades and register for classes through MyHub.
+MyHub can be accessed via https://portal.ehc.edu.
 The Dean's Office in Academic Affairs mails progress reports to the student's campus address for first-year students, transfers, and students not in good academic standing.
-End-of-semester grade reports are made available via My E&H.
+End-of-semester grade reports are made available via MyHub.